Nathaniel Wyeth (inventor): Career

 Nathaniel Wyeth joined DuPont in 1936 as a field engineer.
 By 1963 he was the company's first engineering fellow and when he retired in 1976, was DuPont's first senior engineering fellow, the company's highest technical position.

 In 1967, he pondered whether soda (carbonated drinks) could be stored in plastic bottles.
 After experimenting with a plastic detergent bottle that proved incapable of withstanding the forces of pressurized liquids, he realized that a much stronger material would be required.
 He initially experimented with polypropylene, but ultimately settled on polyethylene terephthalate as the material and received the patent in 1973.

 Wyeth received the 1981 Society of Plastics Engineers international award for outstanding achievement, and was inducted into the Society of the Plastics Industry Hall of Fame in 1986.
 He was a fellow of the American Society of Mechanical Engineers.

 Wyeth was the first person named senior engineering fellow at DuPont, the company's highest technical position.
 Nathaniel invented or co-invented twenty-five products.
 In 1990, Wyeth was award DuPont's Lavoisier Award for Technical Achievement.

 Wyeth's other innovations included improvements to manufacturing process, plastics, textiles, electronics and mechanical devices.

 Personal life

 He married Caroline Pyle (Howard Pyle's niece) in 1937.
 Local residents were inclined to think Caroline and Wyeth's father, N. C. Wyeth, carried on a relationship, though biographer David Michaelis found little evidence to suggest it.
 Caroline died in 1973 and in 1984 Wyeth married Jean Grady.

-Wyeth and Caroline had six sons. and one daughter.
-Newell, their oldest child, died in 1945 alongside his grandfather, N.C.
+Wyeth and Caroline had six sons and two daughters.
+Their oldest child, Katharine Pyle Wyeth, was born in 1938 but only lived a few hours.
+Biographer David Michaelis wrote that she was delivered during a forceps delivery and cited that as the cause of her death.
+Newell, their oldest son, died in 1945 alongside his grandfather, N.C.
 Wyeth (Wyeth's father), when their car stalled on a railroad crossing near their home and they were struck by a milk train.